 This post about what nurses do and how nursing is perceived by the general public was originally posted in 2012.
 It's been updated and republished for your enjoyment and edification.

-Just the other day, my wife and I went for a walk with some new friends.
-As we were saying goodbye, one of our friends innocently asked, "So, how many hours do you work at the hospital?"
-While his question was well-meaning, it once again belied the fact that so many people make wild assumptions about nurses and nursing, and most everyone has little idea what nurses actually do.
-I've expounded on this topic before here on Digital Doorway, so why not expound some more?
+When I tell people that I'm a nurse, they will often innocently ask, "So, how many hours do you work at the hospital?"
+While such questions are well-meaning, they belie the fact that so many people make wild assumptions about nurses and nursing, and most everyone has little idea what nurses actually do.
+I've expounded on this topic before, and will no doubt do so again.

 I love educating people about what nurses do, especially when they sincerely want to know.
 If an individual is mired in the belief that nurses work in hospitals and doctors' offices and can't seem to stomach the notion of a nurse being an entrepreneur or innovator, I don't necessarily pursue the conversation further.

-I don't think my new friend really understands what I do yet, but since he asked just as I was getting out of his car, I couldn't really explain without asking him to roll down his window, turn off the engine, and hear about the many things that I do under the mantle of "nurse".
-He may or may not ask again, but that's fine with me.
-I know in my heart that my nursing is just as valid as the nursing done on a hospital floor.
-It's different, and my entrepreneurial endeavors are still seen as outside the box by many, but I'm thrilled with my multifaceted nursing identity, and I'm happy to share my vision of nursing in the 21st century with anyone willing to listen.
+I know in my heart that my brand of nursing is just as valid as the nursing done on a hospital floor.
+My entrepreneurial endeavors are still seen as outside the box by many, but I'm thrilled with my multifaceted nursing identity, and I'm happy to share my vision of nursing in the 21st century with anyone willing to listen.